tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

 The validator set at height *h* is denoted *valset<sub>h</sub>*.
 A *commit* for height *h* consists of more than *2n<sub>h</sub>/3* precommit votes voting for a block *b*, where *n<sub>h</sub>* denotes the size of *valset<sub>h</sub>*.
 A commit does not contain `nil` precommit votes, and all votes in it refer to the same block.
-An *extended commit* is a *commit* where every precommit vote is attached its vote extension.
+An *extended commit* is a *commit* where every precommit vote has attached its respective vote extension.

 > TODO: [From Daniel] Node statesyncs to *h*, but latest height is *h+1*.
 What then?
 >